polmnto/stage_M2_2026/README.md

 genetrees_quartet_support.csv : a table with the quartet support frequencies for each toplogy for each nodes of the species tree for each gene tree.
 In the example 0.8|0.1|0.1, the first number is q1 (the concordant topology and the second and third are q2 and q3 (quartet support frequencies for the alternative topologies).

-The three main outputs are the following .csv files :
+The three main outputs are the following .csv files (they are used to compute the final_results table) :

 - quartet_support_Dstat.csv : a table with quartet support for each node of the species tree and other measure corresponding to the Astral 'full annotation' when scoring a tree (https://github.com/smirarab/ASTRAL/blob/master/astral-tutorial.md#scoring-existing-trees).
 IMPORTANT : the last column is the D statistic equivalent calculated using the quartet support for alternative topologies.